sujun-cmd/SpoilerTerminator/readme.md

 | "Bruce Willis is actually a ghost in the end." | "There is a major revelation about Bruce Willis's true nature." |
 | "She dies in the car accident."                | "A severe car accident leaves one character's fate uncertain."  |

+Sample despoiled outputs can be found in despoiler.out.
 ## Citation

 ```